 The most dangerous and damaging feature of a coastal storm is storm surge.
-Storm surges are large waves of ocean water that sweep across coastlines where a storm makes landfall.
+Storm surges are large waves of ocean water that sweep across coast lines where a storm makes landfall.
 The more intense the storm, the greater the height of the storm surge.

-Storm surge areas can be mapped by several computer-driven models.
+Storm surge areas can be mapped by a number of computer-driven models.
 The coastal hazard mapping was developed for the USACE using the SLOSH (Sea, Lake, and Overland Surges from Hurricanes) computer model (developed by the National Weather Service to forecast surges that occur from wind and pressure forces of hurricanes), Bathymetry and coastline topography.
 The SLOSH model was developed primarily as an emergency management tool to aid in evacuation planning.
 In the USVI, hurricane category is the predominant factor in the "worst-case" hurricane surges.
-The resulting inundation areas are grouped into Category 1 and Category 3 and Category 5 classifications.
-The hurricane category refers to the Saffir-Simpson Hurricane Intensity Scale described in Table 4.26
+The resulting inundation areas are grouped into Category1andCategory3andCategory5classifications.
+The hurricane category referstotheSaffir- Simpson Hurricane Intensity Scale described in Table 4.7